Outfits and Similar Items

 Endpoint

-All request properties are translated into query string parameters.
+All request properties are passed as query parameters.

 Request Parameters